The whole point of warming up your email account is to build or repair its sender reputation so your messages reach the inbox.

 If you are planning on using your email accounts for cold emails or outreach, I suggest setting up all three authentications the moment you get your hands on your new email account.

-You could be sharing it with spammers, bulk emailers, or businesses with poor sending practices—and their mistakes can hurt your sender reputation, even if you’re doing everything right.
+So, their mistakes can hurt your sender reputation, even if you’re doing everything right.

 So what’s the fix?